edgedb/edgedb/docs/guides/migrations/guide.rst

     generally not recommended.

-Once you are satisfied with your changes while running ``edgedb watch``, just create the migration with ``edgedb migration create`` and then apply them with one small tweak to the ``migrate`` command:
+Once you are satisfied with your changes while running ``edgedb watch``, just create the migration with :gelcmd:`migration create` and then apply them with one small tweak to the ``migrate`` command:
 ``edgedb migrate --dev-mode`` to let the CLI know to apply the migrations made during dev mode that were made by ``edgedb watch``.